 Guidelines for Collection Development

 Monographs and serials, in all formats (including Hörbücher).
 Dissertations, very selectively.
 Habilitationsschriften are generally acquired.
 The Library organizes and maintains collections of subject-based Internet links useful to students and scholars.
 Sites devoted to German literature are included in the Germanic Languages and Literatures Research Guide or German Studies page.
-When dvd's and videos are acquired, preference is given to versions with subtitles and in formats compatible with U.S. players, but the Library collects PAL-format when Region 1 (NTSC) DVDs are not available.
+When DVDs and videos are acquired, preference is given to versions with subtitles and in formats compatible with U.S. players, but the Library collects PAL-format when Region 1 (NTSC) DVDs are not available.